Annual Mosaic IP Law and Policy Roundtable Conference

 Each IP Mosaic Conference is typically organized around a specific IP social justice legal issue, policy, or socio-economic challenge.
 Representative conference themes include equitable access to health, medicines, knowledge, and information; socially beneficial application of information technology and related advances to IP development and dissemination; legal protection for traditional and indigenous knowledge and expression; and promoting IP awareness, education, and entrepreneurial and socio-political empowerment in marginalized communities.
 The conference format is principally comprised of paper or project presentation sessions and plenary panel discussions.
 In addition, keynote presentations and “incubator project” and work in progress sessions are also mainstays of the conference.

-Co-hosted by University of Illinois Chicago Law
+Co-hosted by Suffolk University Law School

 Past Conferences